-The full-time and part-time LL.M. programs must be completed in person.
+The full-time LL.M. program must be completed in person.
 The primary academic semesters are in the fall, from mid-August to early December, and in the spring, from mid-January to early May.
 Georgia State Law offers limited course offerings during the summer semester, from late May to July, including a study-abroad program, more »

 If the answer to your question is not found in our LL.M. frequently asked questions, contact the LL.M. program director.